We will wait for Senator David Norris to get to the correct chair as we would not want him to press the incorrect button.

 I wish to say to Senator Boyhan that the former Senator, Feargal Quinn, was a very practical man.
 He knew it was all over for the Progressive Democrats at that stage.

 I welcome his wife Denise and his family.
-I would like to be associated with the expressions of sympathy to the late Feargal Quinn.
+I would like to be associated with the expressions of sympathy for the late Feargal Quinn.
 One can only look around the Chamber and see the vast number of Senators and former Senators who are here.
-I welcome former Senators Maurice Manning, Sean Barrett and Fiach MacConghail.
+I welcome former Senators, Maurice Manning, Sean Barrett and Fiach MacConghail.
 It is not often that we have expressions of sympathy to families that are also attended by former Members so it shows the high esteem in which former Senator Feargal Quinn was held not just in this House but throughout the State.

 Feargal Quinn brought a wealth of knowledge from the business community to this Chamber.
 He did not just bring knowledge from the business end.
 He brought knowledge from his experience of working in semi-State bodies, including the chairmanship of An Post.
 He brought all that knowledge into this Chamber and it was of great assistance to Members of this House in making decisions.
 When Feargal Quinn voted in this Chamber, he did not always vote with the Government and neither did he always vote against it.
 He always voted based on what he thought was best regardless of whether the Government or his colleagues liked it or not.
 He voted with his conscience and he voted for what he thought was best for the State.